mgholam/rdblite/Readme.md

 # RDBLite

 RaptorDB Lite is a simplified poor mans database engine based on my c# `RaptorDB Document Store Database`.
 It uses go 1.18 generics.
+For an example and test see: [https://github.com/mgholam/rdblite-sample](https://github.com/mgholam/rdblite-sample)

 Features :
 - Full text search all fields of a row `Search("alice bob")` will search for "alice" AND "bob" in any of the fields for a row
 - Query with a predicate function to filter rows
--
+- `StorageFile` append only data file for really fast storing of `[]byte` like `json`

 ## How to use